Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Application to superconducting phase transitions

-In classical thermodynamics of phase transitions, the specific heat near the critical temperature $T_{c}$ typically scales as:
+In classical thermodynamics of phase transitions, the specific heat near the critical temperature $T_{c}$ typically scales as \citep{stanley1971,goldenfeld1992}

-where $\alpha$ is the critical exponent for the specific heat.
-In mean-field theory, $\alpha=0$, corresponding to a finite jump at $T_{c}$, but in more generalized or fluctuation-driven models, $\alpha$ can take nonzero values and describe a divergence.
+where $\alpha$ is the associated critical exponent.
+In mean-field theory, $\alpha=0$, corresponding to a finite jump at $T_{c}$ \citep{Landau1978StatisticalPart1,DeGennes1999}.
+However, in more generalized or fluctuation-driven models, $\alpha$ may take nonzero values and describe a divergence \citep{Fisher1967,HohenbergHalperin1977,Campostrini2001}.

-To generalize this behavior within the conformable derivative framework, we have shown that the specific heat satisfies a deformed differential equation of the form of Eq. (\ref{eq:specific heat deformed differential equation}).
+To generalize the scaling behavior (\ref{specheat1}) within the conformable derivative framework, we showed that the specific heat satisfies a deformed differential equation of the form of Eq. (\ref{specheat}), such that we find the scaling form

-This result shows that the critical exponent $\alpha$ is no longer a universal constant but depends on the deformation parameter $\mu_{C}$ and the critical temperature $T_{c}$.
-The conformable framework thus naturally introduces a generalized scaling law for the specific heat, while remaining analytically tractable and dimensionally consistent.
+Thus the critical exponent $\alpha$ is no longer a universal constant but depends explicitly on the deformation parameter $\mu_{C}$ and the critical temperature $T_{c}$.
+The conformable framework thus naturally introduces a generalized scaling law for the specific heat.